NeelAlex/Shopping-Cart/README.md

 # Shopping-cart

-This application helps you plan your daily shopping requirements in accordance with your budget and dietary requirements.
+This application helps you plan your daily shopping requirements in accordance with your family budget and dietary requirements.